 Buying solar panels is a great option if you're looking to:

-- Own your solar energy system
+- Be the owner of your solar energy system

 - Maximize the financial benefits of solar